ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

 ### Installing the Metrics server

-From the repository, we have the resource files stored in the `kubernetes/metrics-server` folder.
+Within the `ansible-kops` repository, we have the metrics server resource files stored in the `kubernetes/metrics-server` folder.
 Run the `kubectl apply -f.` to deploy all the resources at the same time.

 ```shell
 ~ ansible-kops/kubernetes/metrics-server